Birth Quota of Non-Generic Degeneracy Points: Effective Hamiltonian at a twofold degeneracy point

-\emph{Effective Hamiltonian at a twofold degeneracy point.} The models we study, e.g., tight-binding models of the electronic band structure, are described by a Hamiltonian map $H:M^m \to \mbox{Herm}(N)$.
+The models we study, e.g., tight-binding models of the electronic band structure, are described by a Hamiltonian map $H:M^m \to \mbox{Herm}(N)$.
 Here, $M^m$ is an $m$-manifold, and $\mbox{Herm}(N)$ is the real vector space of $N \times N$ Hermitian matrices.
 We focus on the example when $M^m = \text{BZ}$ is the Brillouin zone of a 3D crystal ($m=3$), but will also comment on the 2D case ($m=2$), relevant for bilayer graphene described above.

 A key quantity in our analysis of the birth quota, analogous to the function $f$ in the minimal model above, is the \emph{effective Hamiltonian map} $h$ associated to the non-generic isolated two-fold degeneracy point $P \in \text{BZ}$.
 Denote the ordinal number of the degenerate levels by $i$ and $i+1$.
 Then, for the eigenvalues of $H(P)$, it holds that $E_{i-1} < E_i= E_{i+1} < E_{i+2}$, and $E_i < E_{i+1}$ holds in a neighborhood $U_P$ of $P \in \text{BZ}$.
 The effective Hamiltonian map $h$ is obtained by an exact Schrieffer--Wolff transformation \cite{Bravyi} at $P$, which provides a map from the neighborhood $U_P$ of the degeneracy point $P$ into the space of traceless Hermitian $2\times 2$ matrices.
 The latter matrix space is identified with $\R^3$ via the standard Pauli-matrix decomposition, $X \sigma_x+Y \sigma_y+Z \sigma_z \equiv (X, Y, Z)$, hence the Schrieffer--Wolff transformation yields the effective Hamiltonian map $h:U_P \to \R^3$.